Skip to content

 Rent context available: Centennial Park has usable rent context.
 Use this as a suburb screening signal before comparing candidates or modelling a purchase; the matching rent ranking can provide broader market context.

-QuickProperty's investment signals for Centennial Park show: Stable, Steady.
+QuickProperty's investment signals for Centennial Park show: Moderate Yield, Below Median, Stretched.
 These are computed from price, rent, income, and population data — not an opaque score.

 Property prices come from state Valuers General offices and ABS Data by Region.
 Demographics are from ABS Census 2021.
 School ICSEA scores are from ACARA.
 Crime statistics are from state police agencies.
 Transport data is sourced from GTFS feeds.